The 10 Best Entry Level Marketing Jobs

-A marketing career is the best choice for you considering these numbers.
-There are more than 74K marketing jobs available on Indeed as of now.
+Considering these numbers, a marketing career is the best choice for you.
+As of now, there are more than 74K marketing jobs available on Indeed.

 Out of these 74K+ jobs, more than 28K are entry level marketing jobs.

-Not only is an entry level marketing job high in demand but it is a highly lucrative career choice.
-The average annual salary for entry level marketing jobs in the US is $43K+.
+Not only is an entry level marketing job high in demand, but also, it is a highly lucrative career choice.
+The average annual salary for entry-level marketing jobs in the US is $43K+.

 As you’ll expand your skills with the passage of time, you’ll be able to earn $105K+ a year when you’ll switch to senior level marketing jobs.